 CME 5 PUBLIC PARTICIPATION AND STRATEGIC PARTNERSHIPS FOSTER AND PARTICIPATE IN PARTNERSHIPS AND PROGRAMS THAT ADDRESS REGIONAL AND LOCAL COASTAL MANAGEMENT ISSUES, PROVIDE FUNDING AND ENCOURAGE PUBLIC PARTICIPATION IN SUCH PROGRAMS.
-Performance Measures: Success in addressing Objectives and Policies of Goal CME 5 shall be measured using the following performance indicators: - Difference in total dollar amount of funding received for coastal management and protection related projects - Increase in number of partnerships and programs that are established or improved - Increase in the number of programs and educational outreach events offered to the public Objective CME 5.1 Coordinate with adjacent communities in matters dealing with the goals of the Coastal Management Element.
-Policy CME 5.1.1 Continue to participate with its adjacent municipalities along the Intracoastal Waterway in responding to their efforts to implement programs contained within its Comprehensive Plan or their Comprehensive Plans for the protection of living marine resources, the reduction of exposure to natural hazards, and the continuing provision of public access.
-Policy CME 5.1.2 Monitor development requests in adjacent communities to ensure that all assets and services with the Coastal Planning Area are not adversely impacted.
+Performance Measures: Success in addressing Objectives and Policies of Goal CME 5 shall be measured using the following performance indicators: - Difference in total dollar amount of funding received for coastal management and protection related projects - Increase in number of partnerships and programs that are established or improved - Increase in the number of programs and educational outreach events offered to the public.
+9 Objective CME 5.1 Coordination With Adjacent Communities Coordinate with adjacent communities in matters dealing with the goals of the Coastal Management Element.
+[Policy A-4 Carried Forward] Policy SPE 1.5.19 Policy CME 5.1.1 Continue to participate with adjacent municipalities along the Intracoastal Waterway in responding to their efforts to implement programs contained within its Comprehensive Plan or their Comprehensive Plans for the protection of living marine resources, the reduction of exposure to natural hazards, and the continuing provision of public access.
+[Policy A-4.2 Carried Forward] Policy SPE 1.5.19 Policy CME 5.1.2 Monitor development requests in adjacent communities to ensure that all assets and services with the Coastal Planning Area are not adversely impacted.
 The item shall be referred to the Intergovernmental Plan Amendment Review Committee or Treasure Coast Regional Planning Council for review and mediation as needed.
-Policy CME 5.1.3 Cooperate and collaborate with adjacent communities in an Inlet-to-Inlet strategy to address issues relating to local coastal and environmental management and protection, as well as adaptation to climate change.

-Objective CME 5.2 Continue to pursue funding opportunities for coastal protection and management related improvements.
+[Reworded Policy A-2.3 Carried Forward] Policy CME 5.1.3 Cooperate and collaborate with adjacent communities in an Inlet-to-Inlet strategy to address issues relating to local coastal and environmental management and protection, as well as adaptation to climate change.
+Objective CME 5.2 Pursuit of Funding for Coastal Protection and Management Continue to pursue funding opportunities for coastal protection and management related improvements.
 Policy CME 5.2.1 Consider additional funding options through the establishment of new impact fees to benefit coastal management.
 Policy CME 5.2.2 Open to, and actively pursue, new funding sources for coastal related projects including but not limited to concepts such as environmental and resiliency bonds.
 Policy CME 5.2.3 Evaluate development of a general fund, special assessment or other funding mechanism to be allocated to beach nourishment and environmental protection to supplement the program that may expire in 2023.
-Policy CME 5.2.4 Consider establishing a Municipal Service Taxing Unit to assess private properties with dune systems and sea walls.
+[Complete by 2022] Policy CME 5.2.4 Consider establishing a Municipal Service Taxing Unit to assess private properties with dune systems and sea walls.